 An adrenal incidentaloma is a mass on an adrenal gland.
-It is found during image testing for a different problem.
 The adrenal glands sit on top of each kidney.

 It may be caused by the gland making too much hormone.
 It may also be caused by tumors or cysts.